mathurinm/mathurinm.github.io/_pages/teaching.md

 Since 2019, I teach the Python for datascience class (42 h per year) in the X/HEC "Datascience for business" Master, using live coding  inspired by the Software Carpentry workshops.
 I designed the course from scratch, collaborating  with Joan Massich in 2019, Quentin Bertrand in 2020, Hicham Janati in 2021, Sylvain Combettes in 2022 and Badr Moufad in 2023.

-Since 2020 I teach and handle practical sessions and data camps in Ecole Polytechnique's [https://portail.polytechnique.edu/datascience/en/programs/data-science-starter-program-dssp Executive education].
+Since 2020 I teach and handle practical sessions and data camps in Ecole Polytechnique's [Executive education](https://portail.polytechnique.edu/datascience/en/programs/data-science-starter-program-dssp).
 Topics involved dimension reduction, clustering, scaling computations, visualization and datacamp.
 I designed 2 full python labs with Erwan Le Pennec on these topics.

 <!-- From 2017 to 2019, as a grad student, my main teaching activity was the Optimization for datascience class of the [Datascience Master](https://www.universite-paris-saclay.fr/formation/master/mathematiques-et-applications/m2-data-sciences), totalling 2*40 h including 4 h as lecturer.